laravel/docs/valet.md

 valet which-php
 ```

-You may execute the `isolated` command to display all your isolated sites and their PHP versions:
+You may execute the `isolated` command to display a list of all of your isolated sites and their PHP versions:

 ```shell
 valet isolated
 ```

-If you wish to stop customizing the PHP version Valet uses for the current working directory and revert to the Valet global PHP version, use the `unisolate` command.
-This command doesn't require passing the PHP version as an argument:
+To revert a site back to Valet's globally installed PHP version, you may invoke the `unisolate` command from the site's root directory:

 ```shell
 valet unisolate